 I'm cofounder of a literary studio called Plympton, which focuses on innovation and publishing.
 I wrote a book and produce documentaries.
-I work on technology and journalism with Hacks/Hackers.
+I work on where technology x journalism with Hacks/Hackers.
 I also co-lead a Y Combinator Demo Day seed fund for Angel List.
 Once upon a time I was a reporter for The New York Times.
-Now I like to change emoji.
-You can find a longer bio here.
+Now I'm a vice-chair of the Unicode Emoji Subcommittee.
+You can find an official bio here.

 The Dumpling and Hijab Emoji